IdeaCentre: Q Series

 The IdeaCentre Q Series PCs from Lenovo are a series of nettops meant primarily for home and personal use.
 The Q Series nettops are described by the manufacturer as being multimedia-oriented nettops.
 Comparing the size to a typical paperback book, Lenovo describes the Q Series nettops as the smallest desktops in production.
 The general features of the Q Series desktops are the small size, low energy requirements, ability to play HD video, and low noise levels.

 These nettops are designed to be extremely compact processing units.
 A nettop is a desktop computer that uses the same (or similar) components found in netbook PCs.
 The first nettop in the IdeaCentre Q series was the Q100, launched in 2009.

 Y Series

 Y900 Razer Edition

 Lenovo's Y900 Razer Edition gaming PC is the result of a partnership announced with Razer in November 2015.
 Lenovo equipped its existing IdeaCenter Y900 model with Razer's Chroma Full Spectrum lighting.
 The two companies say it is the first of many planned joint projects.
 This version of the Y900 is also bundled with Razer's Blackwidow Chroma mechanical keyboard and Mamba Chroma mouse.
 Lenovo says future products will include Razer software such as Comms, Synapse, and Cortex.

 Gaming Series

 IdeaCentre Gaming 5i was announced in April, 2020.
+With the product's focus on gaming performance, the desktop features NVIDIA's GeForce graphics cards, unlike its IdeaCentre variants with integrated graphics.
+Lenovo designed the Gaming 5i with a future-proofed functionality, allowing modularity for manual upgrades to its system components though as of 2025, the product has been withdrawn from production.